ergoplatform/ergodocs/docs/node/modes/light-spv-node.md

 Moreover, while SPV mode is intended for resource-limited devices, this 'lite' approach is not always feasible.
 Ethereum's headers alone total around 5 GB to download.
 Thus Ethereum mobile clients do not validate chain validity and blindly have to trust third parties.

-There are proposals to reduce the requirements for SPV mode by checking just a few random headers instead of all of them.
-But it takes a lot of work to do that securely.
+There are proposals to reduce the requirements for SPV mode by checking just a few random headers instead of all.
+However, it takes much work to do that securely.